Pipe Dimensions: NPS, Schedules, Bore Types, and Ends

 Threaded Ends (TE):

 These pipes have threads cut into their walls, either on the inside or the outside.
-Threaded ends are commonly used for pipes that are 3 inches in diameter or smaller.
-They allow for assembly without the need for welding, which can be beneficial in situations where welding is not allowed due to fire hazards.
+Threaded ends are commonly used for pipes 3 inches or smaller in diameter.
+They allow assembly without welding, which can be beneficial in situations where welding is prohibited due to fire hazards.
 In North America, the National Pipe Thread (NPT) standard is often used for these tapered threads, which are designed to create an effective seal.
-However, threaded joints are generally suitable only for lower-pressure and temperature systems because their integrity is not as high.
-Physical distortion can lead to leaks, making them unsuitable for carrying poisonous or flammable fluids.
-Additionally, the presence of threads reduces the wall thickness of the pipe, which in turn lowers its overall strength
+However, threaded joints are generally suitable only for lower-pressure and lower-temperature systems because their integrity is lower.
+Physical distortion can cause leaks, making them unsuitable for carrying hazardous or flammable fluids.
+Additionally, the presence of threads reduces the pipe’s wall thickness, thereby lowering its overall strength.

 Grooved Mechanical Joints (Grooved Ends):

 These pipes have a formed or machined groove at the end that accommodates a gasket.
 A housing is then tightened around the gasket to secure the connection and create a seal.
-This design makes disassembly easier and decreases the risk of damaging the piping components.
+This design makes disassembly easier and reduces the risk of damage to the piping components.

 Socket & Spigot Ends:

 These ends are primarily found in ductile iron and non-metallic pipelines, such as PVC.
-They can be easily fabricated on-site and can accommodate joints with misalignment of up to 10 degrees.
-However, they are designed for low-pressure applications and require a special configuration at the ends of the pipes.
+They can be easily fabricated on-site and accommodate joints with up to 10 degrees of misalignment.
+However, they are designed for low-pressure applications and require a special configuration at the pipe ends.

 Flanged Ends: